 If your child has something caught between his teeth, use dental floss to gently remove it.
 Never use a metal, plastic, or sharp tool to remove a stuck object.
 If you are unable to remove the item with dental floss, give us a call.

 Broken, Chipped, or Fractured Tooth

-If your child has chipped or broken a piece off of his tooth, have him rinse his mouth with warm water, then use a cold compress to reduce swelling.
-If it is an adult tooth, try to locate and save the tooth fragment that broke off.
-Call us immediately.
+If your child has chipped or broken a piece off of their tooth, have them rinse their mouth with warm water, then use a cold compress to reduce swelling.
+If it is an adult tooth, try to locate and save the tooth fragment that broke off and call our office.

 Knocked Out Tooth

 If your child’s tooth has been knocked out of their mouth, first figure out if it is a baby tooth, or an adult tooth.
 If it is an adult tooth, find the tooth and rinse it with water (no soap), taking care to only touch the crown of the tooth (the part you can see when it’s in place).
 Place the tooth in a clean container with milk.
 Call us immediately and/or head to the hospital.
 If you act quickly it’s possible to save the tooth.
 If it is a baby tooth, it is important to come in so we monitor the gums and other teeth.

-If your child has a very loose tooth, it should be removed to avoid be swallowed.
+If your child has a very loose baby tooth, it should be removed to avoid be swallowed.
 If you are not sure if it is a baby tooth or an adult tooth, reach out to the office right away.